petros/focus/README.md

 # Focus

-A simple command-line pomodoro timer that does exactly one thing: count down from a specified time and play a sound when finished.
+A simple command-line focus timer that helps you focus on work.
+It does exactly one thing: count down from a specified time and play a sound when finished.

 ## Features

 - **Simple**: Just counts down and plays a sound
 - **Flexible timing**: Support for work sessions, breaks, and custom durations
 - **Visual feedback**: Live countdown display in your terminal
-- **Audio notification**: Plays macOS system sound (Glass.aiff) 3 times when timer expires
+- **Audio notification**: Plays system sound 3 times when timer expires (cross-platform)
 - **Standalone executable**: Single file you can run anywhere

 ## Usage